Puneet2303/docs/Getting Started.md

 permalink: /
 ---

-# Welcome to Ace Shield User Guide
-{: .fs-9 }

-Explore Ace Shield Features

-**Overview**

-Ace Shield is a comprehensive security information and event management (SIEM) solution that helps organizations detect and respond to potential security incidents.
-It provides real-time monitoring, log management, incident management, and compliance management capabilities.
+** Accessing Ace Shield**

+Access Ace Shield using a compatible web browser.
+Click Ace Shield to reach the login page.
+Provide your credentials to log in to the system.

 **Purpose of the User Guide**